stock2shop/website/content/help/how-to/models/retail.md

 You have a retail business that sells online to the end customer.

 ### Traditional Retail Model
+Traditionally, your organisation would have an ERP / Accounting System and an e-commerce website.
+However the two systems work independantly and are

 ### New Retail Model